szhen0340/SecureSquared/README.md

-# SecureSquared CTF Challenges
+# SecureSquared

-Welcome to SecureSquared's Capture The Flag (CTF) challenges!
-Test your skills in machine learning security and explore the vulnerabilities in our advanced AI systems.
+Welcome to SecureSquared's challenges!
+SecureSquared is a fake AI company used as the theme for the AI/ML challenges I created for UIC's Capture the Flame event.

 ## Quick Navigation